-We ran one-day courses in February and November 2018 to introduce people to the Integrated Data Infrastructure (IDI).
-Please watch this space for information on when we might offer this, and any other courses that we might offer, in the future.
+We ran one-day courses in February 2018, November 2018, and February 2019 to introduce people to the Integrated Data Infrastructure (IDI).

 The course aimed to provide the base knowledge and contacts that IDI users need, to maximise its value for health research.
 It covered the major opportunities in and issues around using the IDI for health research, and included discussion with an expert user panel.
 It all showed us just how far we have come!